Ty-Ap/dsa-whiteboard-prep/dsa-notes.md

 In addition to storing and retrieving values, hash tables can also be used for other purposes, such as implementing sets or counting occurrences of values.

+## Checklist

+1. Define the problem:

+- copy problem statement verbatim
+- highlight, define, clarify key words, phrases, reframe ideas.

+2. Identify test cases:

+- ask for sample case
+- create 2 or 3 new test cases including empty struct. (remember to use the simplest interesting example for whiteboard to keep things easy)

+3. Visualize:

+- draw input at the top of the vis, and output at bottom.
+- work towards middle from both ends and illustrate each step.

+4. Plan the algorithm:

+- identify intermediate data structures from vis.
+- describe in plain language the steps the vis describes

+5. Code:

+- write code to implement those steps.

+6. Verify:

+- Use test case to visually walk through code step by step recording the changes in values.
+- provide big O analysis,  justifying time and space complexity.